kubevirt/user-guide/docs/virtual_machines/liveness_and_readiness_probes.md

 The example above configures it with the `poweroff` action.
 It defines what will happen if the OS can't respond anymore.
 Other possible actions are `reset` and `shutdown`.
-The Apline VM in this example will have the device exposed as `/dev/watchdog`.
+The Alpine VM in this example will have the device exposed as `/dev/watchdog`.
 This device can then be used by the `watchdog` binary.
 For example, if root executes this command inside the VM: